Plumsail/forms-docs/Public/how-to/conditional-containers.rst

 Description
 --------------------------------------------------
-In this article you can find examples of how to use JavaScript to make your SharePoint forms more interactive by hiding, showing and modifying containers, particularly Tab Control and Accordion.
+In this article you can find examples of how to use JavaScript to make your forms more interactive by hiding, showing and modifying containers, particularly Tab Control and Accordion.

 This article will include some simple and easy to understand cases which can then be used as templates for your forms.